All SAT Critical Reading Resources

 The author declares that he wished to live in a “Spartan-like” manner and in doing so is trying to convey a sense of frugality and self-discipline.
 To have a Spartan lifestyle means to have a lifestyle that shows self-restraint and discipline.
 If you did not know this, you could read the sentence that contains the reference to living in a Spartan-like manner.
 This would tell you that the author wanted to live "sturdily," which refers to being firm of purpose and disciplined and could help you figure out the correct answer, that "Spartan-like" conveys a sense of "self-discipline."

-Example Question #2 : Purpose And Effect Of Word Choice In Humanities Passages
+Example Question #12 : Analyzing Authorial Tone And Method In Humanities Passages

 Adapted from "Fenimore Cooper's Literary Offenses" by Mark Twain (1895)